-Ultragenyx Pharmaceutical Inc. (the Company) is a biopharmaceutical company and was incorporated in California on April 22, 2010.
+Ultragenyx Pharmaceutical Inc. (the Company) is a biopharmaceutical company incorporated in California on April 22, 2010.
 The Company subsequently reincorporated in the state of Delaware in June 2011.

-The Company is focused on the identification, acquisition, development, and commercialization of novel products for the treatment of rare and ultra-rare diseases, with a focus on serious, debilitating genetic diseases.
+The Company is focused on the identification, acquisition, development, and commercialization of novel products for the treatment of serious rare and ultra-rare genetic diseases.
 The Company has two approved therapies.
-Crysvita® (burosumab) is approved by the U.S. Food and Drug Administration (FDA) for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients one year of age and older, and has received European conditional marketing authorization for the treatment of XLH with radiographic evidence of bone disease in children 1 year of age and older and adolescents with growing skeletons.
-The Company has also received FDA approval for MepseviiTM (vestronidase alfa), the first medicine approved for the treatment of children and adults with MPS VII, also known as Sly syndrome.
+Crysvita[®] (burosumab) is approved by the U.S. Food and Drug Administration (FDA) for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients one year of age and older, and has received European conditional marketing authorization for the treatment of XLH with radiographic evidence of bone disease in children 1 year of age and older and adolescents with growing skeletons.
+The Company has also received FDA approval and European marketing authorization under exceptional circumstances for Mepsevii[TM] (vestronidase alfa), the first medicine approved for the treatment of children and adults with mucopolysaccharidosis VII (MPS VII), also known as Sly syndrome.

-The Company is conducting Phase 2 and Phase 3 studies of Crysvita, an antibody targeting fibroblast growth factor 23 (FGF23), in pediatric and adult patients with XLH and a Phase 2 study in tumor induced osteomalacia (TIO), both rare diseases that impair bone mineralization; a Phase 3 study for UX007 in patients with glucose transporter type-1 deficiency syndrome (Glurt DS), a brain energy deficiency, who are experiencing movement disorders; a Phase 2 clinical study of UX007 in patients severely affected by long-chain fatty acid oxidation disorders (LC-FAOD), a genetic disorder in which the body is unable to convert long chain fatty acids into energy; a Phase 1/2 open label clinical study of DTX 301, an adeno-associated virus 8 (AAV8) gene therapy product candidate designed for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and has an active IND for DTX 401, an AAV8 gene therapy clinical candidate for the treatment of patients with glycogen storage disease type Ia, or GSDIa.
+In addition to the approved treatments for XLH and MPS VII, the Company has four ongoing clinical development programs.
+Crysvita is being studied for the treatment of tumor induced osteomalacia (TIO), a rare disease that impairs bone mineralization.
+UX007 is being studied in patients severely affected by long-chain fatty acid oxidation disorders (LC-FAOD), a genetic disorder in which the body is unable to convert long chain fatty acids into energy.
+The company has two gene therapy pipeline candidates: DTX301 is an adeno-associated virus 8 (AAV8) gene therapy product candidate in development for the treatment of patients with ornithine transcarbamylase (OTC) deficiency, the most common urea cycle disorder; and DTX401 is an AAV8 gene therapy product candidate for the treatment of patients with glycogen storage disease type Ia (GSDIa).
 The Company operates as one reportable segment.

 The Company has sustained operating losses and expects such annual losses to continue over the next several years.
-The Company's ultimate success depends on the outcome of its research and development activities.

-Management expects to incur additional losses in the future to conduct product research and development and recognizes the need to raise additional capital to fully implement its business plan.
-Through March 31, 2018, the Company has relied primarily on the proceeds from equity offerings to finance its operations.
+The Company's ultimate success depends on the outcome of its research and development and commercialization activities, for which it expects to incur additional losses in the future.
+Management recognizes the need to raise additional capital to fully implement its business plan.
+Through March 31, 2019, the Company has relied primarily on the proceeds from equity offerings to finance its operations.